Donn: Modern sources

 Folklore about Donn survived into the early modern era.
-In County Limerick, a Donn Fírinne was said to dwell in the sacred hill of Cnoc Fírinne (Knockfeerina or Knockfierna), and folklore told of people being brought into the hill to be with Donn when they died.
+In County Limerick, a Donn Fírinne was said to dwell in the sacred hill of Cnoc Fírinne (Knockfeerina or Knockfierna); folklore told of people being brought into the hill to be with Donn when they died.
 He was said to appear as a phantom horseman riding a white horse.
-He was also associated with the weather: thunder and lightning meant that Donn Fírinne was riding his horse through the sky, and if clouds were over the hill it meant that he was gathering them together to make rain.
+He was also associated with the weather: thunder and lightning meant that Donn Fírinne was riding his horse through the sky; if clouds were over the hill, it meant that he was gathering them together to make rain.
 This imagery may have been influenced by the lore of Odin and his horse Sleipnir from the Norse settlers in Limerick.
 Donn Fírinne was also said to appear and warn anyone who interfered with his hill.
 On the west coast of County Clare there was a Donn na Duimhche or Donn Dumhach ("Donn of the dunes"), who "was also often encountered as a night-horseman".
 In later folklore, the name 'Donn' came to mean an 'otherworld lord' in general.

-In modern Irish donn is the most common word for the colour brown, and by extension can also mean "sturdy (like) wood".
-This is one possible etymology of the English colour "dun" (greyish brown).
+In modern Irish donn is the common adjective for the colour brown.

+Defying Donn is the title of a 2026 novel about Irish revolutionary leader Michael Collins.